-mfpen strives to make as minimal impact with our working methods and production of garments as possible.
+mfpen strives to make a minimal impact with working methods and production.

 By using recovered deadstock fabric means that no new fabrics are being produced.

-Natural fibers from low impact sources such as linen, wool (RWS) and hemp.
+Natural fibres from low impact sources such as linen, wool (RWS “Responsible Wool Standard”) and hemp.

-We put minimal products on stock to avoid overproduction.
-Due to deadstock fabrics limitation, this also happens inevitably.
+We hold minimal products on stock to avoid overproduction.
+Due to limited availability of deadstock fabrics, this inevitably happens with most products.

 For communication materials we strive to make zero waste.